|

 to post signs at right turns, telling you "stop before turning" or something like that.

-This (above) is the new condensed Version of Defect # 4 - Brand New as of Aug.
-17, 2008
+This (above) is the condensed Version of Defect # 4 -

-The original (un-condensed) version is at Defect # 4 - Expanded.
+For more info about signs, the original (un-condensed) version is at Defect # 4 - on the expanded Home page.

 manufacturer.